Minecraft Dungeons: Development

 Dungeons is developed by Mojang Studios for Xbox One, Windows 10, PlayStation 4, and Nintendo Switch using Unreal Engine 4.
 Console ports are being done by Double Eleven.

 With the continued success of the original Minecraft, Mojang thought about other possible games that could bring something new to the Minecraft universe.
 Experimenting with different ideas, the game was originally meant to be a single-player dungeon crawl game, inspired by The Legend of Zelda series, for the Nintendo 3DS.
 However, as the game began to take shape, these elements were changed or removed.
 For example, after adding in multiplayer features, the development team realized that these changes made the game more fun.
 According to game director Måns Olsen, the game was inspired by Diablo and Torchlight, as well as co-operative first-person shooter games like Warhammer: End Times – Vermintide and Left 4 Dead.

 One of the primary challenges the development team faced was figuring out how to adapt the gameplay of dungeon crawl games like Diablo into the world of Minecraft.
 Since Minecraft characters did not have any special innate abilities, Mojang had to think of alternatives to things such as character class that would normally be found in games of that genre.
 Their solution was to focus on creating weapons and armor that the player could make more powerful through enchantments, allowing the player to explore their creativity through customization.

 In addition, Mojang wanted to streamline the traditional dungeon crawl game experience into something more accessible.
 Olsen remarked that other games in the genre "are approachable to some degree, but they're typically games with very deep, interconnected systems", and that they wanted to make getting into Minecraft Dungeons "super easy" yet "instantly familiar".
 The decision to not allow building or crafting, a staple of the original Minecraft, was also made in order to focus on the core dungeon-crawling experience.
 To give more experienced players a challenge, the team added options to change the game's difficulty, which would reward players with better equipment and new secret content for playing on harder difficulties.

-Minecraft Dungeons was first announced on September 28, 2018, during the Minecon live streaming event.
+Minecraft Dungeons was announced on September 28, 2019, during the Minecon live streaming event.
 A video showcasing gameplay was released during E3 2019.